-Bahaneh Hobel is a Partner in the firm’s Alcohol Beverage and Wine Law groups.
+Bahaneh Hobel heads DP&F’s Alcohol Beverage practice and is a partner in the firm’s Wine Law practice group.
 Bahaneh’s practice focuses exclusively on all aspects of alcohol beverage law and regulation for wineries, breweries, distilled spirits plants, importers, wholesalers and retailers.
-Bahaneh’s areas of expertise include state and federal licensing, tied house laws, state and federal labeling regulations and approvals, changes in control and winery/brewery/distillery sales, franchise laws, distribution agreements, winemaker agreements, trade practices including advertising, sponsorships and special events, celebrity brands, festivals, third party marketing, contests and sweepstakes and direct shipping laws.
+On the regulatory side, Bahaneh’s areas of expertise include state and federal licensing, tied house laws, state and federal labeling regulations and approvals, changes in control and winery/brewery/distillery sales, franchise laws, trade practices including advertising, sponsorships, festivals and special events, third party marketing, contests/sweepstakes and direct shipping laws.
+Bahaneh also assists her clients with all contracts and agreements related to their operation in the alcohol beverage industry, including celebrity brand agreements, alternating proprietor agreements, custom crush agreements, distribution agreements, winemaker agreements, transitional service agreements (related to the purchase or sale of a winery, brewery or distillery) and trademark license agreements.

 Bahaneh represents both domestic and international alcohol beverage industry members and works extensively with, and represents clients in front of, local, state and federal alcoholic beverage agencies throughout the United States, including the California Department of Alcoholic Beverage Control and the Alcohol & Tobacco Tax and Trade Bureau.